 - Core questions: Political theory examines questions like:

-- How should society be organized?
+- How should society be organised?

 - Why do we need a government?